 Click Apply to save the settings.

 We also recommend disabling disk sleep for the machine.
-From System Preferences, choose Energy Saver, and then uncheck the Put hard disks to sleep when possible option.
+From System Preferences, choose Energy Saver, check Prevent computer from sleeping automatically when the display is off, and then uncheck the Put hard disks to sleep when possible option.